 “We have something like 20,000 patents and between 10 and 20 projects in the pipeline,” he confirmed.
 On top of that, the biotech received €920M (CHF 1B), of which €530M (CHF 580M) came from a convertible loan from J&J.

 Before Actelion’s acquisition was even complete, Idorsia was already reporting success in its pipeline.
 First, the biotech’s candidate for resistant hypertension, ACT-132577, successfully completed a Phase II study that identified the drug’s optimal dose.
 In collaboration with J&J’s subsidiary Janssen Biotech, Idorsia is now discussing the design of a Phase III study with health authorities.

-The company also has new results for cenerimod, a drug that blocks white blood cells from leaving lymphoid organs in patients with systemic lupus erythematosus.
-The candidate has passed a Phase II safety study and is now ready to move into another Phase II trial to find the adequate dose to run a pivotal trial.
+The biotech also reported new results for cenerimod, a drug that blocks white blood cells from leaving lymphoid organs in patients with systemic lupus erythematosus.
+The candidate passed a Phase II safety study and is now ready to enter another Phase II trial to find the drug’s best dose.

 In addition, the company agreed a research collaboration with Roche that would see the big pharma get the rights to any immunotherapies resulting from the deal.
 In return, Idorsia received CHF 15M (€13M) upfront and potential milestones of up to CHF 410M (€350M).

 Back in May at Bio€quity, Clozel concluded that “the future for Idorsia is looking bright” and that has been supported by a steady stream of good news from the stock market and the clinic and the stock market.
 Since June 2017, the company’s stock price has risen by 60%, peaking at CHF 30.50 (€26.50) at the end of January.